msalguer/Bootstrap12columnsXojo_LoginSample_by_SoftwareSimple/README.md

 - 34px width text controls (forced by CSS code)
 - Only columns Layout.
 For rows, at the moment is defined and positioned by xojo IDE.
 - Login Responsive WebPage Sample.
+- Design by Xojo Web Version, although it might work for desktop version with small changes.

 License:
 MIT License<br>